ernhollam/PayMyBuddy/README.md

 Last but not least:
-- repository and service layers only have been added to handle the bank account, thus the user must add a bank account in the database to make the application work properly.
+- only the repository and service layers have been added to handle the bank account.
+As there is no controller layer, the user must add a bank account directly in the database to make the application work properly.

 ## Getting started